WH0LEWHALE/Linux-Strike/README.md

 <h1 align="center"> Linux-Strike </h1>

-## This is a dev branch, may be unstable
+### This is a dev branch, may be unstable & broken

 * Linux Strike: Mint Offensive(LS:MO) is a CS:GO port aimed towards Linux enthusiasts.<br>
 It can be built 100% Open-Source with optional Closed-source components.<br>